My favorite video game ever is Age of Empires 2, a real time strategy game which was originally released in 1999.

 The data doesn't look all that clean anyways.
 First of all, a ton of people just have a rating of 1000 and it makes the chart look like it's flipping the us the bird: I've been told this is because people play against AIs with their friends and these matches count toward total games played but they do not influence a player's 'unranked' rating.

-But that's not all, there is a whole slice of the distribution (about 1000 +/- 50) that looks like it just doesn't belong because the values abnormally high.
-Here it the same chart with all the 1000 rated players removed: It's possible the abnormality can also be explained by the play-vs-AI effect, but it ends so abruptly about 50 points out on each end.
+But that's not all, there is a whole slice of the distribution (about 1000 +/- 50) that looks like it just doesn't belong because the values are abnormally high.
+Here is the same chart with all the 1000 rated players removed: It's possible the abnormality can also be explained by the play-multiplyer-game-vs-AI effect, but it ends so abruptly about 50 points out on each end.
 I think there might be something else going on there.

 I didn't make the site for any reason other than that I thought it was cool and useful.
 Since it's free for me to operate, that works out great.
 However, now that I've put a bit a work into it, it's really satisfying when other people think it's useful too.
 So, without trying to be too insufferable, I shared it on Reddit and mentioned it in chat on a few Twitch channels when I thought it was relevant.